 Storage change due to flow solution was calculated but not reported in the original MT3DMS.
 This term however, was added to the total IN and total OUT reported in the standard output file.
 The term is reported as ‘MASS STOR (FLOW MODEL): ’ in the mass balance summary.

-If DRYBUD option is active in the NAM file (see input instruction for NAM file for more details), then mass flowing through dry cells is included and reported to the standard output file mass balance summary.
+If keyword OMITDRYCELLBUDGET is not invoked in the BTN file, then mass flowing through dry cells is included and reported to the standard output file mass balance summary.
 The term is reported as ‘INACTIVE CELLS(ICBND=0):’.

 If instantaneous EA/ED reaction is invoked, then the mass lost from the system as a result of the reaction is reported as ‘ EA-ED REACTION:’ in the mass balance summary of the standard output file.

 If kinetic reaction is invoked, then the mass budget for the reaction terms is reported as ‘DECAY OR BIODEGRADATION’ in the mass balance summary of the standard output file.

-Appendix A. Example Electron Donor/Electron Acceptor Application Simulation Files

-The full contents of each required standard MT3D-USGS input file are not printed here.
-To highlight only the new material, the additional file required in support of the new MT3D-USGS Reaction Package input file are shown below.
+If UZF is used then mass associated with infiltration or discharge is reported as ‘INFILTRATION/DISCHARGE’ and mass associated with evapotranspiration from UZF is reported as ‘UZ AND GW ET’.

+SFR influx and out-flux terms are reported as ‘STREAM’ in the mass balance summary of the standard output file.

+LAK influx and out-flux terms are reported as ‘LAKE’ in the mass balance summary of the standard output file.